 - kidney beans, sweet potatoes and yams

-There are literally thousands of recipes that be found online in which you simply type in the ingredients you want to use; and it will give you countless options for meal preparations.
+There are literally thousands of recipes that be found online in which you simply type in the ingredients you want to use.
+You’ll find countless options for meal preparations.
 If you’ve never had homemade salty and crispy Kale Chips vs processed potato chips, you don’t know what you’re missing!
 Soups made at home can be chock-full of great ingredients, with no processed sugars and preservatives, unlike canned soups.

 High Quality and Natural Herbs and Supplements That Boost Your Immune System:

-Anything you can do to safeguard your immune system while Coronavirus continues to be a major concern locally and globally, is highly recommended.
+Anything you can do to safeguard your immune system during Covid19 is highly recommended.
 Its especially important for those that are most at risk: the elderly, and people with pre-existing health issues or compromised immune systems.
-At this time, children don’t seem to be as affected, but it’s unknown if that could change, so it would be best to boost the immune system of everyone in the family.
-Some natural herbs, anti-virals and products that can boost your immune systems are noted below:
+At this time, children don’t seem to be as affected, but it’s unknown if that could change.
+It would be best to boost the immune system of everyone in the family.
+Some natural herbs, anti-virals and products that can boost your immune systems are noted below.

 - C60evo oils can boost your immune system.